 Prometheus and Amazon CloudWatch are very different in the problem they solve and a 1-1 comparison seems unfair, but as you start moving to cloud-native stack, Prometheus starts popping up in conversations and for many right reasons.
 For example, currently, CloudWatch does not support Kubernetes metrics (Issue link here).
 As one of the workarounds, you can use CloudWatch exporter and export metrics from CloudWatch to a Prometheus instance.
 You can also host a Prometheus instance in the cluster and then metrics are exported to CloudWatch using the CloudWatch adapter.
 Before we start comparing the two technologies, let’s do a quick high-level overview of both.

 AWS Cloudwatch is a native service within the suite of AWS services offered by Amazon.
-It helps collecting metric and logs for the AWS services and the applications running on these services in order to provide real-time visibility in their usage and behavior.
-In very simplistic terms CloudWatch acts as a metrics sink.
+It helps collect metrics and logs for the AWS services and the applications running on these services to provide real-time visibility in their usage and behavior.
+In very simplistic terms, CloudWatch acts as a metrics sink.
 AWS services publish metrics to CloudWatch.
 These metrics are then used to configure alarms and statistics.
 The services which publish metrics to CloudWatch are listed in the documentation here.